benroberson/FlapPy-Bird/README.md

 3. Run: py flappy.py &nbsp; (random initalization)
 or py flappy.py [integer 1 to 4]
 to demo different levels of training from past experiments.

+It plays autonomously - but you can optionally press space to control it manually.